IDNI/tau-lang/README.md

 ## Expression manipulation

-You can substitute expressions into other expressions or instantiate variables in expressions.
+You could substitute expressions into other expressions or instantiate variables in expressions.
 The syntax of the commands is the following:

 * `subst|s <memory|tau|term> [<memory|tau|term>/<memory|tau|term>]`: substitutes a